Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Waveguide Model and Main Result

+Before introducing the main results of this paper, we need to consider some simplifications.
+First, the change of coordinate we consider for the analysis (Assumption \ref{hyp1} in Section \ref{conformal}) is an approximation of the conformal transformation introduced above but does not change the overall results of this paper.
+For technical reason, we restrict the continuous spectrum in \eqref{modedec} to $(-1/\xi,-\xi)\cup(\xi,\ko{})$ (Assumption \ref{hyp2} in Section \ref{couplemodeeq}).
+Here, we have introduced a new parameter $\xi$ such that

 which means that both of these parameters will go to $0$ in the asymptotic analysis carried out in this paper, but $\e$ first, then $\xi$.
-We consider a radiation condition for the evanescent modes $(\ga\in(-1/\xi,-\xi))$ given by Assumption \ref{hyp6} in Section \ref{iemprP2} and meaning that the energy carried by the radiating modes decay as the propagation distance becomes large.
-We also consider Assumption \ref{hyp4} in Section \ref{fsaP2}, which is the forward scattering approximation and consists in neglecting the backscattering effects during the propagation.
-Moreover, we consider Assumption \ref{hyp3} in Section \ref{thasyptoticP2}, which consists in neglecting the mode coupling mechanism between the radiating and the evanescent modes.
-Let us remark that in \cite{gomez}, in which the random perturbations take place in the interior of the waveguide, the mode coupling mechanism between the radiating and the evanescent modes do not play any significant role.
-Finally, we consider Assumption \ref{hyp5} which corresponds to a nondegeneracy condition on the modal wavenumbers of the propagating modes, defined in Section \ref{spectralP2}, that is we assume that they are distinct along with their sums and differences.
+Moreover, we neglect the mode coupling mechanism between the radiating and the evanescent modes (Assumption \ref{hyp3} in Section \ref{thasyptoticP2}).
+This assumption is not restrictive since for random perturbations taking place in the interior of the waveguide the coupling mechanism between these modes do not play any significant role (see \cite{gomez2}).
+We consider a radiation condition for the evanescent modes $(\ga\in(-1/\xi,-\xi))$ (Assumption \ref{hyp6} in Section \ref{iemprP2}) meaning that the energy carried by these modes decay as the propagation distance becomes large.
+We also consider the forward scattering approximation (Assumption \ref{hyp4} in Section \ref{fsaP2}) which consists in neglecting the backscattering effects during the propagation.
+Finally, we consider a nondegeneracy condition on the modal wavenumbers $\beta_j(\omega)$ defined by \eqref{spectrumRP2} in Section \ref{spectralP2} (Assumption \ref{hyp5} in Section \ref{thasyptoticP2}).
+Under these assumption and because of the strong attenuation of the evanescent modes, the pressure field $\widehat{p}_0$ at the end of the perturbed section ($u=L/\e$) can be expressed